 Tax Preparer Certification Requirements

-The U.S. Bureau of Labor Statistics reported that the median annual salary for tax preparers was $33,730 in May of 2012.
-The number of employment opportunities for these professionals was expected to increase 10% from 2012-2022, which is about average.
+The U.S. Bureau of Labor Statistics reported that the median annual salary for tax preparers was $35,310 in May 2013 (www.bls.gov).
+The number of employment opportunities for these professionals was expected to increase 10% from 2012-2022, which is about average, according to the BLS.

 Related to Tax Preparer Certification Requirements

 If you've been out of school for awhile - or if this is your first time in higher ed - you may be unsure how attending college...

 It's tax time again.
 The federal government offers considerable financial benefits to college students that can yield big-time...

 The IRS released findings last week from their 2008 survey of U.S. colleges and universities.
 The survey scrutinized college...

 Learn about the education and preparation needed to become a tax preparer.
 Get a quick view of the requirements as well as...

 - Tax Specialist Courses and Classes Review with Career Information

 - How to Become a Tax Analyst: Education and Career Roadmap